immensewhitelight/whitelight/README.md

 somedomain.com/dashboard //access Orchid dashboard

 troubleshooting:
-make sure redis is installed
+make sure redis is installed,
-make sure the permissions to the ssl files are correct
+make sure the ownership of the ssl files are correct

 </p>